nemild/cli_for_full_stack/README.md

 * **Terseness**: Use the minimal amount of words to explain something, this is not documentation
 * **Context**: It might be relevant to explain when or how something should be used if it is non-obvious (or even link to the relevant doc - see strace)
 * There’s a mix of BSD and Ubuntu (many people use Mac for dev and a Ubuntu-type instance for the server) - this probably needs to be better called out; this is focused on bash
-* This doc includes other basics of the CLI (keyboard shortcuts and very basic vim) with the assumption that this helps people get around CLIs (e.g., when ssh-ing into a server)
+* This doc includes other basics of the CLI (keyboard shortcuts) with the assumption that this helps people get around CLIs (e.g., when ssh-ing into a server)

 ## Other Resources
-* [ExplainShell](http://explainshell.com/): Explains the various command lines of any typed command
 * [Art of the Command Line](https://github.com/jlevy/the-art-of-command-line): An overview of key commands to know
+* [Awesome Shell](https://github.com/alebcay/awesome-shell): A list of other CLI tools outside of the basics
 * [Bro Pages](http://bropages.org/): Lists popular options for many of the most used commands, crowdsourced and upvoted (used to augment several commands below)
 * [tldr pages](https://github.com/tldr-pages/tldr)
 * [Command Line Fu](http://www.commandlinefu.com/commands/browse/sort-by-votes): Lists popular commands, use link to see top voted over all time
 * [Sobel's Guide to Linux Command's Editors, and Shell Programming](http://www.amazon.com/Practical-Guide-Commands-Editors-Programming/dp/013308504X/ref%3Dsr_1_1): One of the more popular Linux books, includes examples and many basics (perl, bash programming, python) - fairly distribution agnostic
 * [Digital Ocean Tutorials](https://www.digitalocean.com/community/tutorials/)

+## Tools
+* [shellcheck](http://www.shellcheck.net/): Linting for shell scripts
+* [ExplainShell](http://explainshell.com/): Explains the various command lines of any typed command

 ##### Authors
 * Nemil Dalal (nemild at gmail)